Sport, PE & Clubs

 Resources will be purchased to help implement the new areas of the PE curriculum.

-Intra school (House) competitions will be introduced across the school to increase exposure to competitive sport.
-Inter school opportunities will be more closely monitored.
+Intra school (House) competitions will be developed further across the school to increase exposure to competitive sport and to provide UKS2 children the opportunity to develop their leadership skills.
+We will also continue to offer a wide range of Inter school opportunities for all.

 What are our expected outcomes?